Palestinians flee as Israeli artillery pounds northern Gaza

 “We were planning to leave our homes at night, but Israeli jets bombarded us so we had to wait until the morning,” said Hedaia Maarouf, who fled with her extended family of 19 people, including 13 children.
 “We were terrified for our children, who were screaming and shaking.”

+“It was a massacre,” said Sadallah Tanani, another relative.
+“My feelings are indescribable.”

 Lt.
 Col. Jonathan Conricus, a military spokesman, said tanks stationed near the border fired 50 rounds.
-It was part of a large operation that also involved airstrikes and was aimed at destroying tunnels beneath Gaza City used by militants to evade surveillance and airstrikes, which the military refers to as “the Metro.”
+It was part of a large operation that also involved airstrikes and was aimed at destroying tunnels beneath Gaza City used by militants to evade surveillance and airstrikes that the military refers to as “the Metro.”

 “As always, the aim is to strike military targets and to minimize collateral damage and civilian casualties,” he said.
 “Unlike our very elaborate efforts to clear civilian areas before we strike high-rise or large buildings inside Gaza, that wasn’t feasible this time.”